-These fourteen networks include more than 1,450 medical practices and 4,500 medical providers (94% of PCPs) across North Carolina are working with their local health departments, hospitals, departments of social service and other communty based agencies to better manage the care of 1.3 million Medicaid recipients.
+CCNC serves more than 1,800 medical practices across North Carolina are working with their local health departments, hospitals, departments of social service and other community based agencies to better manage the care of 1.7 million Medicaid recipients.
 Of those, approximately 193,626 are in the Aged, Blind, and Disabled category.

 By independent analysis, the Community Care Program has saved billions of tax dollars while providing quality, cost effective care for Carolina Access Medicaid, Health Choice, and dual eligible Medicaid/Medicare enrollees since 2006.

 Carolina Community Health Partnership (CCHP) is one of the fourteen Community Care of North Carolina networks serving Cleveland and Rutherford Counites.
 We serve over 33,000 Medicaid, Health Choice, and dual eligible (Medicaid/Medicare) clients.
 Approximately eighty-six primary care providers in 29 medical practices participate in the CCHP network.
 Three hospitals, two departments of social services and two health departments partner with the CCHP network to improve quality of care.
 Local behavioral health providers also collaborate with the CCHP network to better manage clients with both behavioral health and medical needs.